onmyshelf/docker/README.md

 You can also install it manually (read [documentation here](https://docs.onmyshelf.app/admin-guide/)).

+# Install procedure
-# Install on Linux (the easiest way)
+## Install on Linux (the easiest way)
 Go into the current directory and run the install script:
 ```bash
 ./install.sh
 ```
-If docker or docker compose install fails, please install it manually (see [official documentation here](https://docs.docker.com/get-docker/)).
+If docker or docker compose install fails, please install it manually (see [official documentation here](https://www.docker.com)).

-# Install on MacOS
+## Install on MacOS
-Be sure that you have [Docker Desktop](https://docs.docker.com/get-docker/) installed.
+Be sure that you have [Docker](https://www.docker.com) installed.

 Go into the current directory and run the install script:
 ```bash
 ./install.sh
 ```

-# Install on Windows
+## Install using docker compose
+If you're using Windows, you can use this technique.
-Be sure that you have [Docker Desktop](https://docs.docker.com/get-docker/) installed.
+Be sure that you have [Docker](https://www.docker.com) installed.

 1. Copy `env.example` to `.env` and edit it
 2. Go to the current directory and run the following command: